-San Marcos River: Floating vegetation in Texas wild-rice stands is lifted off the stands and either pushed downstream past IH-35 or removed from the system.
-Inorganic litter is picked up weekly from the substrate, surface and littoral zones of the San Marcos River from Clear Springs Natural Area to City Park and from IH-35 to Stokes Island during the recreational season (May 1st to September 30th) and monthly during offseason.
+San Marcos River: Floating vegetation in Texas wild-rice stands is lifted off the stands and removed.
+Inorganic litter is picked up weekly from the substrate, surface and littoral zones of the

+San Marcos River from Clear Springs Natural Area to City Park and from IH-35 to Stokes Island during the recreational season (May 1st to September 30th) and monthly during offseason.
+Litter is also removed from public lands within the four tributaries.

 In the event of low flows, this activity will be monitored by the EAA contractor for potential impacts on listed species and will be suspended if impacts are observed.
-Pushing and removal of vegetation mats will be tracked with polygons delineating work areas and attribute data that include date, location, and percent species composition.
+Volume of litter removed will be tracked.
+Removal of vegetation mats will be tracked with polygons delineating work areas and attribute data that include date, location, and percent species composition.